christieyu/spotify-visualizer/README.md

 # spotify-visualizer
 Final assignment for CPSC 446 (Data Visualization) at Yale.
 This application visualizes data from my past year of Spotify playlists using D3, a JavaScript package.

-You can see a quick view of my project hosted here: `https://christieyu.com/spotify-visualizer/spotify`
+You can see a quick view of my project hosted [here](https://christieyu.com/spotify-visualizer/spotify).

 ![alt text](spotify-vis.png)